 Meals

 You’ll get breakfast and dinner at the hotel in a buffet system.
-For lunch we’ll stop at roadside stalls where we can buy snacks and basic foods.
-All three meals are authentic Indian cuisine.
+For lunch we’ll stop at roadside stalls where we can buy snacks and basic food.
+All three meals are authentic Indian cuisine style.
 In case of special diets, please let us know in advance and we’ll notify the local partners.

 Road conditions

-There will be parts with straight, smooth concrete roads, but this is not typical.
-You need to be prepared for bumpy dirt roads, river crossings, mud, sand, gravel and lots of curves.
-You should not worry the local team and GoBeyond guides will help you in any situation.
+There will be some straight, smooth concrete roads, but mostly you need to be prepared for bumpy dirt roads, river crossings, mud, sand, gravel and lots of curves.
+Worry not though, the local team and GoBeyond guides will help you out in any situation.

 Motorcycle gear